Gold Bars triple murders: Verdict

-John Tan, the lawyer representing both Stephen Lee and Ringo Lee, was allowed to submit a mitigation plea on behalf of the two boys prior to their sentencing to detention under the President's Pleasure.
-Tan submitted that Ringo Lee, a son of a provision shop owner, lost his mother five years before, and he was the ninth of ten children, with two sisters and seven brothers, and being a Christian, he had fallen into bad company and became involved in the murders, and Ringo Lee wanted to have a second chance in life and had learnt his lesson.
-Tan also submitted that Stephen Lee dropped out of school at age 13 to help his father at his electrical shop and had four older brothers and one younger sister, and he fell into bad company and was made used by the adult perpetrators of the case to kill the three men, and he also hoped to have a chance to reform.
+Tan, the lawyer representing both Stephen Lee and Ringo Lee, was allowed to submit a mitigation plea on behalf of the two boys prior to their sentencing to detention under the President's Pleasure.
+Tan submitted that Ringo Lee, a son of a provision shop owner, had lost his mother five years before, and he was the ninth of ten children, with two sisters and seven brothers.
+According to the plea, Lee had fallen into bad company and become involved in the murders; as a Christian, he wanted to have a second chance in life and had learnt his lesson.
+It was also submitted that Stephen Lee dropped out of school at age 13 to help his father at his electrical shop and had four older brothers and one younger sister.
+He found bad company and was manipulated by the adult perpetrators into killing the three men, and wished for a chance to reform himself.

-It was also reported that after the death penalty was pronounced on the seven adult defendants, both Konesekaram's older sister and mother, as well as the female relatives of Francis and James all wept at the verdict, and one of them even fainted.
-Yau himself bursted into tears and cried while the remaining six condemned were silent and emotionless at the time of sentencing.
-Augustine Ang was also present in court, and he was visibly moved at the death sentence given to his former accomplices.
-The trial itself, which overseen the imposition of capital punishment on seven people, was considered as the second-biggest trial in Singapore's legal history since 1826, after the Pulau Senang murder trial hearing, which saw 18 out of 59 men sentenced to hang for killing four prison officers during a prison riot in Pulau Senang.
+It was reported that, after the death penalty was pronounced on the seven adult defendants, both Konesekaram's older sister and mother, as well as the female relatives of Francis and James, wept at the verdict, with one of them fainting.
+Yau began to cry while the remaining six condemned were silent and emotionless.
+Ang, who was also present in court, was reported to be visibly moved at the death sentence given to his former accomplices.
+The trial itself, which oversaw the imposition of capital punishment on seven people, was considered the second-biggest trial in Singapore's legal history since 1826, after the Pulau Senang murder trial hearing, which saw 18 out of 59 men sentenced to hang for killing four prison officers during a prison riot in Pulau Senang.

+Ang was released in 1987 after serving 16 years in detention.
+One of the juveniles, Ringo Lee, was released after spending 17 years in prison, while Stephen Lee remained incarcerated as of 1993, before he was released in an unknown year.

 Appeal processes

-In November 1973, the seven death row perpetrators of the Gold Bars murder case filed their appeals to the Court of Appeal.
-In the appeal, the seven men sought to overturn their convictions, and they similarly stated that Augustine Ang's testimony should not be trusted.
-Subsequently, the appeals were dismissed.
-By February 1974, the seven condemned were among the 17 people held on Singapore's death row, before the death row population dropped to 15 in October 1974.
-The following year, the seven men also filed a motion to apply for special leave to appeal to the Privy Council in London to overturn their convictions, and subsequently, the appeals were also rejected in December 1974.
+In November 1973, the seven condemned perpetrators of the robbery-murder appealed to the Court of Appeal.
+They sought to overturn their convictions, similarly stating that Ang's testimony should not be trusted.
+The appeals were dismissed.
+By February 1974, the seven were among the 17 people held on Singapore's death row; the death row population dropped to 15 in October 1974.
+In 1974, they filed a motion that applied for special leave to appeal their convictions to the Privy Council in London; it was rejected in December of the same year.

-As a final recourse to escape the gallows, the seven men petitioned to the President of Singapore for clemency by January 1975.
-However, within a month, then President Benjamin Sheares rejected their pleas for clemency.
+As a last resort, the seven petitioned to the President of Singapore for clemency in January 1975.
+However, the petitions were rejected within a month by then-President Benjamin Sheares.